Sydney’s vegan restaurant options are plentiful and growing in number, with a ton of new and classic options to satisfy your plant-based hankerings.

 The Green Lion

-At the end of 2020, The Green Lion left the Rozelle pub it once called home—moving on to greener pastures (pun intended) and its very own bricks and mortar shop in Marrickville.
-What was once Australia's only 100% plant-based pub bistro has become a full-blown vegan enterprise, serving traditional Aussie comfort food—schnitty, burgers, pizza, and more—but all sans animal products.
-From the shop, you can dine in (outside of lockdown times) or takeaway.
+At the end of 2020, The Green Lion left the Rozelle pub it once called home—moving on to greener pastures (pun intended) and its very own bricks-and-mortar shop (doing dine-in and takeaway) in Marrickville.
+What was once Australia's only 100% plant-based pub bistro has become a full-blown vegan enterprise, serving traditional Aussie comfort food—schnitty, burgers, pizza, and more—sans animal products.
 The Green Lion also produces frozen vegan meals, which they deliver across Sydney, the Blue Mountains, Central Coast, Newcastle, and Canberra.

 La Petite Fauxmagerie

 Not only is La Petite Fauxmagerie rocking one of our favourite pun-tastic names, but the King Street artisanal shop’s cheeses are entirely plant-based, dairy-free, and gluten-free.
+So, while it's not technically a restaurant, we think it is worthy of your attention.
 If you head into the vegan cheesemonger, you can pick up every style of cheesy goodness without being relegated to the top shelf of the back aisle.
-Blue, brie, fetta, halloumi, mozzarella, ricotta and even butter–owners Michelle van Rensburg and Carl Coyle have got it all waiting for you.
-You’ll also find vegan-friendly wines, chocolates, brownies and cheese toasties.
+Blue, brie, fetta, halloumi, mozzarella, ricotta and even butter.
+You’ll also find vegan-friendly wines, chocolates, brownies, and "cheese" toasties.